-This work was partially funded through U.S. Army Engineer Research and Development Center (ERDC) contract \#W912HZ23C0052, “Data-Driven, Multimodal Freight Modeling for Waterways and Ports."
+This work was partially funded through U.S. Army Engineer Research and Development Center contract \#W912HZ23C0052, ``Data-Driven, Multimodal Freight Modeling for Waterways and Ports."
 The findings of this study reflect the authors' work and are not official policies or standards of the U.S. Army Corps of Engineers.
-This work was also partially supported by the University Transportation Center (UTC) National Center for Understanding Future Travel Behavior and Demand (TBD).

-The authors also thank Mr. Mark A. Cowan of ERDC for his valuable feedback throughout this work.
+This work was also partially supported by the University Transportation Center National Center for Understanding Future Travel Behavior and Demand.
+The authors thank Mark A. Cowan of ERDC for his valuable input and feedback that guided this work.